Talcum Powder & Cancer

 Talcum powder ovarian cancer lawsuits gained traction of late, thanks to the conclusion of the first lawsuit for ovarian cancer from baby powder in October of 2013 (Deane Berg v.
 Johnson & Johnson Consumer Companies, Inc., U.S. District Court, District of South Dakota, Case No. 09-4179).
 The jury in this federal court case found that Deane Berg, the plaintiff, had developed ovarian cancer as a result of frequent and regular use of Johnson’s Baby Powder and Shower to Shower, two Johnson & Johnson products that contain talcum powder.
 This court win has served as a catalyst for thousands of women and families of women to step forward to file baby powder ovarian cancer lawsuits.
 These cases are likely to join forces in a Multi-District Litigation (MDL).
 A jury recently found that Johnson & Johnson knew of the cancer risks associated with its talc products but failed to warn consumers.

-If you or a family member may have an injury you believe is linked with talcum powder or another dangerous drug, please contact Kalfus & Nachman PC to schedule a free case evaluation with one of our experienced Norfolk product liability attorneys.
-We represent drug injury victims throughout Norfolk, Hampton, Portsmouth, Roanoke, Virginia Beach, and Newport News, Virginia.
+If you or a family member may have an injury, illness, or cancerous disease you believe is linked to talcum powder or another dangerous drug, please contact Kalfus & Nachman PC to schedule a free case evaluation with one of our experienced Norfolk product liability attorneys.
+We represent injury victims throughout Norfolk, Hampton, Portsmouth, Roanoke, Virginia Beach, and Newport News, Virginia.